neverwannafly/PlayChess/readme.md

 $ source env/bin/activate #if virtual env isn't active
 $ python3 new_admin.py <_ADMIN_USERNAME> <_ADMIN_PASSWORD>
 ```
---> You can type in your desired username followed by your desired password seperated by a space right in front of the python command!
+--> You can type in your desired username followed by your desired password seperated by a space right in front of the python command!<br>
 --> <strong>NOTE: </strong>In case of failure in creating an admin, it will throw an error and abort.
 It won't go for a reprompt and you'll need to run the command again!
 ## Testing the app
 To test the current implementations of the app-><br>